 Frequent forms of lateral violence are:

-- verbal affront (overt/covert, snide remarks, lack of openness, abrupt responses, gossiping),
+- verbal affront which can be overt or covert and include snide remarks, lack of openness, abrupt responses, gossiping, name calling;

 95% of a group of young people had witnessed lateral violence at home .